-Black Lemonade Store Owner in SF Had Police Called On Him, Asked To Prove That He Owned ‘Gourmonade’
+Black Lemonade Store Owner In SF Had Police Call On Him, Asked To Prove That He Owned ‘Gourmonade’

 Gourmonade in San Francisco serves high-end local and organically sourced lemonade.
 Located at 899 Valencia St., its slogan is “Reinventing Lemonade.”
-The business’ Instagram says that it’s “Home of the “$8.00 lemonade?!?!?!”
+The business’ Instagram says that it’s the “Home of the “$8.00 lemonade?!?!?!”

 The owner is Viktor Stevenson.
 And as he was opening his store on Thursday, July 19, he had an unwelcome surprise.
 Four San Francisco Police Department officers showed up, one with a hand on his gun, and asked Viktor, “Can you prove that this is your business?” according to SF Gate.

 In an interview with AJ+, Viktor described that the incident took place on the third day after his grand opening.
-He also added that even before he opened the store, that people were leaving racist graffiti on the side of his store.
+He also added that even before he opened the store, people were leaving racist graffiti on the side of his store.
 He explained the series of events.

 “I’m standing here at my store, trying to make sure my security system is up and running properly.
 And next thing I know, four cops hop out of cars on me.
 And come to find out, somebody in the neighborhood called and said that I was breaking into my own business.”